-Congratulations on bringing home a new family member!
+Bringing home a new family member?
 With all the fun and excitement a new dog brings, it is easy to fall short in being fully prepared.
-Here is a list of basic items that will help make your dog’s transition period go as smooth as possible.
+Here is a list of basic items that will help make your dog’s transition period go as smoothly as possible.

 Food and Water Dish:

 In general, stainless steel dishes are the best option.
 Stainless steel bowls are easy to clean and cannot be chewed up by a teething pup.
 Ceramic bowls with a lead-free glaze coating are another option.
 Avoid plastic bowls, as they are porous and can hold germs.

 In the beginning, we recommend to feed your new companion the food they have been eating before they came to you.
 If you wish to feed your dog another kind of food, you can begin to transition to the new food by slowly introducing it to your dog.
 Without a transition period, your dog is more likely to suffer from digestive upset.

 When it comes to choosing your dog’s food, it is important to make a thoughtful and careful decision.
 Lower quality dog foods do not contain the necessary amount of nutrients for your dog and therefore cause pet owners to spend more money at the vet.
 Higher quality dog foods can generally be found at pet stores rather than big box stores.
 Pet stores also carry a wider selection of dog food, allowing you to tailor your dog’s food to his or her specific needs.

 To keep your new companion from chewing on things they shouldn’t, try keeping a variety of chew toys such as Nylabones and Kongs available for chewing.
 Not only will these toys satisfy your dog’s chewing needs, but they’re also a safe and hygienic option.